-Located a short 9-mile drive northeast of Craig, Colorado, and straddling the Moffat and Routt County line is one of northwest Colorado’s premier flat-water recreational hot spots.
+Located 9-miles northeast of Craig, Colorado, and straddling the Moffat and Routt County line is one of northwest Colorado’s premier flat-water recreational hot spots.

 Elkhead Reservoir was originally constructed in 1974 by Colorado Parks and Wildlife and the Yampa Participants, a consortium of power providers, as an earthen-fill dam with a total capacity of 13,700 acre feet of water for industrial and recreational use.
 Elkhead Reservoir is an on-stream reservoir on Elkhead Creek a major tributary of the Yampa River.